Keshavpp/CricLg_DB/README.md

 # CricLg_DB
-Database Management of a cricket league.
+Database Management System for a cricket league.

 ⎈ Description: